TI-LPRF-Software/RemoTI-Linux/Projects/tools/LinuxHost/configuration/readMe.txt

 different pins.
 Two configuration files exist for each of SPI and I2C.
 The difference is the addition of enabling debug interface access through GPIOs.
-The BeagleBone Black version supported uses Kernel 3.8 with DeviceTree.

 Overlays exist in the folder devicetree for each of the configurations.

+If the system uses systemd there are two scripts for systemd.
+The following steps explain how to enable the startup scripts
+1. Copy the NPI Server executable to /etc/init.d/npi_server, make sure root has execution rights.
+2. Copy systemd/npi_server.conf    to /etc/init.d/npi_server.conf
+3. Copy systemd/npi_server.start   to /etc/init.d/npi_server.start
+4. Copy systemd/npi_config.service to /lib/systemd/system/npi_config.service
+5. Copy systemd/npi_server.service to /lib/systemd/system/npi_server.service
+6. Enable both services
+	root@beaglebone:~$ systemctl enable npi_config.service
+	root@beaglebone:~$ systemctl enable npi_server.service
+7. Have changes take effect via a reboot root@beaglebone:~$ reboot

-In addition, if the system use upstart there is a upstart script in the upstart folder.
+If the system uses Upstart there is an Upstart script in the upstart folder.
-If upstart is not used one must manually execute the commands the upstart configuration file contains.
 This includes enabling device tree overlays, as well as exporting GPIOs.
 To learn more:
 	upstart.ubuntu.com/wiki
 	derekmolloy.ie/beaglebone